iNihilistx/Minecraft-Server-Manager/README.md

 </h1>
 <div>
   <p1>
-    This Server Manager assumes you have already port forwarded For people using The Minecraft Java Server for the first time follow the instructions below:<br>
+      This server manager assumes you have already port forwarded for people using the Minecraft Java Server for the first time.
+Follow the instructions below:<br>
     - Open Nihilists Server Manager and provide the absolute path in the text box allocated<br>
     - Hit Launcher Server!
   </p1>